alexjmck/QSC-2020website/README.md

 The space gam authored by Cory Crowley will be added in future commits.

 See license.html for licensing.
-This site falls under the
+This site falls under the GNU GPLv3 License.